siriusctrl/COMP90024-CCC-notes/README.md

     - Mediates interactions between compute services and other components, e.g. image database via Nova-conductor
     - looking up resoueces required via Swift/Glance
     - preparing the VM on machine required
+- > Describe the approach that would be taken using the openStack Heat service for deployment of SaaS solutions onto the Cloud.
+[2]
+    1. Create the template file according to your requirements
+    2. Provide environment details (name of key file, image id, etc)
+    3. Select a name for your stack and confirm the parameters
+    4. Make sure rollback checkbox is marked, so if anything goes wrong, all partially created resources get dumped too
+    5. Wait for the magic to happen!

 ## Week 8.3 - Serverless (Function as a Service (FaaS))